jackdesert/whatwasthatword/README.md

 What Was that Word
 ==================

-What Was that Word is a dictionary app that doubles as a vocabulary list.
+A dictionary app that stores your history, effectively doubling as a vocabulary list.

 Live on the Web